davidgatti/How-to-Understand-Sockets-Using-IoT/README.md

 `45:80,40:85,32.1:82,50:89`

 Again, the comma separates your data, while the colon differentiates your data set.
-Remember, protocols need good documentation, so other developers can make sense of them.
+Also: remember... protocols need good documentation, so other developers can make sense of the data that they'll have to manage.

+Another important thing is that his example talks about a ASCII protocall, to learn how a binary one works, you can read the following article that I wrote titled: [How-to-Deconstruct-Ping-with-C-and-NodeJS](https://github.com/davidgatti/How-to-Deconstruct-Ping-with-C-and-NodeJS).

 # Types - be aware of how you send your data.